ergebnis/php-cs-fixer-config-template/README.md

 The latter is rather interesting - when using  [Dependabot](https://dependabot.com), new releases of  `friendsofphp/php-cs-fixer` that add new fixers will result in pull requests with failing builds.
 Otherwise, we might not be aware of these new fixers.

-Personally, I believe this is a lot better than sharing PHP files returning arrays of rules.
+:tipping_hand_man: Personally, I believe this is a lot better than sharing PHP files returning arrays of rules.

 ## Installation